aiiu-lab/StyleDNA/readme.md

 ## Description

-This is the official repository of "[StyleDNA: A High-Fidelity Age and Gender Aware Kinship Face Synthesizer]()" paper.
+This is the official repository of StyleDNA: A High-Fidelity Age and Gender Aware Kinship Face Synthesizer paper.

 ## Get Started